-As is often the case in the field of medicine, the economics associated with stem cell therapy can vary widely from one patient to the next depending on several distinct factors.
-Obviously, the condition being treated plays a prominent role, as some conditions might only require a single deployment while others require several deployments over multiple sessions.
+As is often the case in the field of medicine, the economics associated with stem cell procedures can vary widely from one patient to the next depending on several distinct factors.
+There are three components: harvesting, tissue processing and deployment.

-The cost of a stem cell treatment usually includes the harvesting, preparation, and deployment of stem cells, but the specific treatment cost cannot be accurately determined until the doctor consults the patient and has the opportunity to conduct a medical evaluation.
+The cost of a stem cell procedure usually includes the harvesting, lab processing, storage and future deployment.
+The specific cost cannot be accurately determined until the doctor consults the patient and has the opportunity to conduct a medical evaluation.
 Fortunately, there is no cost associated with the initial consultation.

 Generally speaking, stem cells stored in a stem cell bank require an initial fee to preserve harvested stem cells in a cryogenic state.
 In addition to the initial fee, patients should expect to pay an annual fee for the continued storage of their cryogenically preserved stem cells.
 The cost associated with stem cell banking is often offset in a number of important ways, especially for patients in need of repeat stem cell deployments to treat their condition.
 Stem cell banking, therefore, helps reduce the cost of treatment and makes the treatment process that much more convenient for these patients.